Investing in financial products involves risk. Losses may exceed the value of your original investment.

 - Crypto Profit Calculator – CoinStats

 What Alexander Bennett watches: Profit calculations look simple until the tax position arrives.
 Three habits separate clean records from year-end pain.
-Cost-basis methodology consistency (FIFO, specific identification, or average cost, applied uniformly per wallet rather than mixed across the portfolio).
+Cost-basis methodology consistency (pooling, FIFO or specific identification, applied uniformly and matched to what your own tax authority requires rather than mixed across the portfolio).
 Fee inclusion at both legs of every trade (most retail tools forget gas costs and exchange fees on the basis side, which inflates apparent profit).
 Disposal-event awareness (every trade, swap, bridge, and on-chain conversion is potentially a taxable event in most jurisdictions, not only fiat sales).
 Build the habit early; reconstructing a year of unlogged trades is harder than logging them in real time.

 Volity operates a trading platform and also publishes educational and analytical content about trading.
 The content on this page is for educational purposes only and should not be considered financial advice.
 Volity may benefit commercially when readers open trading accounts through links on this site.